POST/v2/namespaces/:namespace

 • UUID values serialized as strings can be stored in turbopuffer in an optimized format.

-• Enabling full-text search or regex indexing for string attributes.
+• Enabling full-text search, regex, glob, or fuzzy indexing for string attributes.

 • Disabling indexing/filtering (filterable:false) on an attribute, for a 50% discount and improved indexing performance.